Subscribe to eduroam

 — OR — |

-See the fee schedule – there is a one-time registration fee and an annual fee to support our common efforts.
+See the fee schedule – there is a one-time registration fee and an annual fee.
+Internet2 Members receive one eduroam registered organization as a value of Internet2 Member dues.